Spider Bite Piercing FAQ - By APP Certified Piercers in NYC

 Initial healing generally takes about 6 to 8 weeks, though complete healing can take longer.

-As mentioned, you can expect roughly 6–8 weeks for the initial phase; full healing may require several months, depending on individual factors and aftercare.
+You can expect roughly 6–8 weeks for the initial phase; full healing may require several months depending on individual factors and aftercare.

 The timeline is similar for both piercings in the pair—initial healing in about 6–8 weeks with full maturation over a few months.